zrasco/megamealplanner-prototype/README.md

 # megamealplanner-prototype
 Early attempt at an ASP .NET based site using databases.
 Tracks meals, ingredients, calories etc...

+Credit goes to Tiffanie Juracka for creating the graphics.

 You'll need to install SQL express on your machine, or point the connection strings to another database server.
 Two databses are used: aspnetdb and weightloss_website.

 To get this working: